Types of Victim Advocacy Services Offered

 Victim Advocacy at Student Wellness is available to all undergraduate and graduate students at UD.

-We are unable to take walk-in appointments, but if there is a sense of urgency around your need to meet with someone, the best option for scheduling is to call: 302-831-3457.
+Scheduling an appointment in advance is advised, but if there is a sense of urgency around your need to meet with someone, the best option for scheduling is to call: 302-831-3457.

 Click the toggle below to learn how to schedule an appointment online